noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ^ And then, let's check that attributedString.
 ^ You can find an NSAdaptiveImageGlyph.
-^ And, It has a data property called imageContent.
+^ And, It has a data-property called imageContent.
 ^ Let’s export this data.

 ---